RedwoodJS 4

 00:03:48 - Anthony Campolo

-Folks, my name is Anthony Campolo.
+My name is Anthony Campolo.
 I am a developer advocate on the Redwood team.
-And yeah, I see some friendly faces in the chat.
+Yeah, I see some friendly faces in the chat.
 Thanks for hanging out.
 And hopefully Nick will get this whole situation figured out soon.

 00:04:03 - Nick Taylor